allankoechke/mantisbase/README.md

 ## 🔧 Overview

 **MantisBase** is a modular, lightweight C++ library designed to power modern backend systems in embedded devices, desktop tools, or standalone server deployments.
-Inspired by systems like PocketBase and Supabase, Mantis focuses on:
+Inspired by systems like PocketBase and Supabase, MantisBase focuses on:

 - Minimal runtime footprint
 - SQLite as the default local database (with optional MySQL/PSQL support)